Equivariant graph neural networks for fast electron density estimation of molecules, liquids, and solids: Methods

 The hidden state of the special probe vertices are initialised with zeros (the scalar features are zero and the equivariant features are the zero vector).
 They use the same message passing and update equations as for the atom vertices above, but the neural network weights are not shared between the two.
 Furthermore, instead of using the residuals in \eqref{eq:delta_s} and \eqref{eq:delta_v} directly, we introduce a gating network that determines which features of the message sum to include and which part of the features to ignore.

 The gating neural networks are two-layer neural networks with SiLU activation function for the hidden units and a sigmoid output activation function.
 This allows the network to ignore parts of the incoming messages dependent on the total sum of messages.
+After the final interaction steps the final state of each probe vertex is mapped to a single scalar for each probe state $\bss_i$.
+As in the original PaiNN model we also use a two layer neural network with SiLU activation function on the first layer and a linear activation function on the output layer.
+In principle the vectorial representation also enables prediction of vectorial properties at each probe vertex or higher order tensors constructed from a rank-1 tensor decomposition, as described in the original PaiNN article \cite{pmlr-v139-schutt21a}.